 You likely have your go-to shampoos, conditioners, and styling products, but are they really the right ones for your hair type?
-Understanding what type of hair you have will help you put together a routine that can effectively tame frizz and enhance your hair’s natural texture in a really beautiful way, says Danna Rhodes Douglas, owner of The Curly Hair Salon in Florida.
+Understanding the different types of hair will allow you to determine your own, and will help you put together a routine that works.

 Wondering how to find out your hair type?
 The best way to determine your hair type is to wash and condition in the shower, blot your hair with an old t-shirt (this won’t promote frizz the way a towel does), and let your hair air dry so you can see its natural shape, says Fred Connors, owner of FRED.nyc salon.